Rights of Employees

 Civil Rights Claims

 It is important to realize that each Constitutional right is limited.
-For example, these freedoms only protect you from actions by the government, your exercise of these rights cannot unreasonably interfere with someone else's rights, and employers still can establish reasonable policies, rules and job requirements even if they impede on your Constitutional rights.Freedom of Speech
+For example, these freedoms protect you only from actions by the government; your exercise of these rights cannot unreasonably interfere with someone else's right; and employers still can establish reasonable policies, rules and job requirements, even if they impede on your Constitutional rights.Freedom of Speech

 Under the First Amendment to the United States Constitution, individuals have the right to free speech.
 This means the government is limited in how it can respond to the words you use outside of work and outside of your job duties.
-As an employee, you might have a First Amendment retaliation claim if your employer fires, disciplines or harasses you, or takes another adverse employment action against you because you spoke out about a matter of public concern.
+As an employee, you might have a First Amendment retaliation claim.
+Further, if your employer fires, disciplines or harasses you, or takes another adverse employment action against you because you spoke out about a matter of public concern.

 Not all speech is protected by the First Amendment.
-For example, the speech has to relate to a matter of public concern, meaning it has to be about a matter of political, social, or other concern to the community.
+For example, the speech has to relate to a matter of public concern.
+In other words, it has to be about a matter of political, social or other concern to the community.
 If you work for the government, for your speech to be protected it has to have been made by you as a citizen, rather than as part of fulfilling your job duties.
-Further, in some cases a judge has to decide if the value of your speech outweighs the government’s interest in providing efficient public services through its employees.Freedom of Religion
+Further, in some cases a judge has to decide whether the value of your speech outweighs the government’s interest in providing efficient public services through its employees.Freedom of Religion

 The First Amendment also guarantees citizens the right of freedom of religion.
 This means the government is limited in the ways it can prohibit religious practices, including some expressions of religious beliefs in the workplace.
-Similarly, in New Jersey and New York religious discrimination is prohibited by both public and private employers, meaning an employer cannot discriminate against an employee based on his religious practices or beliefs.Freedom to Petition the Government
+Similarly, in New Jersey and New York, religious discrimination by both public and private employers is prohibited, meaning an employer cannot discriminate against an employee based on his or her religious practices or beliefs.Freedom to Petition the Government

 Employees also have a Constitutional right to formally petition the government.
-This includes the right to file a lawsuit, union grievance, or make certain other formal protests against the federal, state, or local government.
+This includes the right to file a lawsuit or union grievance, or to make certain other formal protests against the federal, state or local government.
 As a result, it is unlawful for the government to retaliate against a public employee because he petitioned the government.Equal Protection of Law

-Under certain circumstances, before the government can take away a person’s life, liberty, or property, the individual is entitled to fair notice, a hearing, and a decision by an impartial judge.
-As a result, some employees who work for the government are entitled to a hearing before they can be fired, demoted, suspended without pay, or subject to other severe discipline.The New Jersey Civil Rights Act
+Under certain circumstances, before the government can take away a person’s life, liberty or property, the individual is entitled to fair notice, a hearing, and a decision by an impartial judge.
+As a result, some employees who work for the government are entitled to a hearing before they can be fired, demoted, suspended without pay or subjected to other severe discipline.The New Jersey Civil Rights Act

-In 2004, New Jersey passed the New Jersey Civil Rights Act (NJCRA), a new law protecting citizens from violations of the state and federal constitution.
+In 2004, New Jersey passed the New Jersey Civil Rights Act ("NJCRA"), a law that protects citizens from violations of the state and federal constitution.
 For more information, please see our Frequently Asked Questions (FAQ) About the New Jersey Civil Rights Act.Contact an Experienced Employment Attorney

-If you believe your constitutional rights have been violated, we can help.
-Our attorneys are experienced at representing police officers, firefighters and other municipal employees who have experienced retaliation in violation of the First Amendment and violations of their right to freedom of religion, to petition the government, or to equal protection or due process of law.
+If you believe your civil rights have been violated at work, we can help.
+Our attorneys are experienced at representing police officers, firefighters and other municipal employees who have experienced retaliation in violation of the First Amendment, and violations of their right to freedom of religion, to petition the government, or to equal protection or due process of law.